-Moon trine Neptune can become extremely devoted to their lover, but need to be careful their longing to merge doesn’t leave them with no sense of self whatsoever.
-They do best when they put this great devotion into an all-consuming passion, Ie; An artistic project, spiritual practice or best of all, working to transform the lives of the sick and needy.
-Moon trine Neptune wants to make things as perfect as possible, so perfect that they may look quite surreal against the backdrop of the real world.
-In relationships they need to guard against putting their partners on too high a pedestal.
+Moon trine Neptune can become extremely devoted to their lover, but they need to be careful their longing to merge doesn’t leave them with no sense of self whatsoever.
+The natives do best when they put this great devotion into an all-consuming passion, Ie; An artistic project, spiritual practice or best of all, working to transform the lives of the sick and needy.
+Moon trine Neptune wants to make things as perfect as possible, so perfect that it looks quite surreal against the backdrop of the real world.
+In relationships they need to guard against putting their partners on a pedestal.
 Their chosen god or goddess only has to slip a tiny bit and the disappointment is palpable.
 This insidious Neptunian dissolving can seriously erode a partnership over time.

 Moon Trine Neptune Natives

 Rudolph Valentino (02’) lost his father aged 11 and was brought up spoilt and mollycoddled by his mother.
 He was troublesome at school and a drifter as a youth.
-He had a scandalous friendship with an heiress who shot her ex-husband.
+He had a scandalous friendship with an heiress who during their time together shot her ex-husband.
 Valentino was forced to leave town to avoid further controversy.
-He found it hard to break into acting at first due to his Latin looks which were not fashionable at the time.
+He found it hard to break into acting at first, due to his Latin looks which were not fashionable at the time.
 Valentino gained a reputation as a bit of a diva, scandal seems to follow him everywhere, divorce, bigamy trails and bad debts.
 Eventually he made it in films, women loved him but the male audience distrusted his exotic looks.
 Valentino was seen as a threat to the butch, all American man.
-His masculinity was called into question due to such things as his use of pomade in his hair, his dandy-esque clothes and ultra-romantic style of seduction.
+His masculinity was called into question due to such things as the use of pomade in his hair, his dandy-esque clothes and an ultra-romantic style of seduction.
 (Er, that’s just called being Italian…).
-In true Neptune style his sexual orientation is a bit of a mystery.
-Two of his wives and one of his partners were known to have had lesbian affairs which fueled speculation that Valentino was gay and they were “Lavender marriages”.
-However most of his biographers agree that it was most likely that Valentino was actually straight.
+In true Neptune style though, his sexual orientation was a bit of a mystery.
+Two of his wives and one of his partners were known to have had lesbian affairs which fuelled speculation that Valentino was gay and that his relationships were “Lavender marriages”.
+However most biographers agree that its likely that Valentino was actually straight.
 He died very young at 31, his youth and good looks forever preserved on celluloid.